 The scatterometer is an instrument that provides information on the wind field near the ocean surface, and scatterometry is the knowledge of extracting this information from the instrument's output.
 Space-based scatterometry has become of great benefit to meteorology and climate in the past years.
-This is extensively described in the Algorithm Theoretical Basis Document; see [Ref1].
+This is extensively described in the Algorithm Theoretical Basis Document; see [3].

 KNMI has a long experience in scatterometer processing and is developing generic software for this purpose.
-Processing systems have been developed for the ERS, NSCAT, SeaWinds and ASCAT scatterometers.
-Scatterometer processing software is developed in the EUMETSAT Numerical Weather Prediction Satellite Application Facility (NWP SAF), whereas wind processing is performed operationally in the Ocean and Sea Ice SAF (OSI SAF) and in the EARS project.
+Processing systems have been developed for the ERS, NSCAT, SeaWinds, ASCAT, OSCAT and RapidScat scatterometers.
+Scatterometer processing software is distributed through the EUMETSAT Numerical Weather Prediction Satellite Application Facility (NWP SAF) website, whereas wind processing is performed operationally in the Ocean and Sea Ice SAF (OSI SAF) and in the EARS project.

-EUMETSAT makes available near real-time Level 1b scatterometer products from the Metop-A and -B satellites through EUMETCast (global data) and through a private network (regional data).
+EUMETSAT makes available near real-time Level 1b scatterometer products from the Metop-A and Metop-B satellites through EUMETCast (global data) and through a private network (regional data).
 These products are used as basis for further processing at KNMI.